Lsh0x/gakushu/arch.md

 #### Disk opening at boot time

-This section is used only for those who have more disk like a seperate usr They will need to use the sd-encrypt hooks
+This section is used only for those who have more disk like a seperate usr They will need to use the sd-encrypt and usr hooks

 Since we are using multiple luks we need set them in the /etc/crypttab And because the usr is needed at bootime we use the properties of the mkinitcpio HOOKS